Twenty Five Favorite Fake Movie Brands

-Used to be it was pretty rare to find products in movies.
+very_big_corporation_of_americaIt used to be pretty rare to find real products in movies.
 But then product placement became a lucrative business and things changed.
 Still, there are some great uses of fictional brands these days in films.
 Some of it is creative.
 But the larger reason is that it’s simply easier from a legal standpoint to make something up than to clear the rights for some product.
 Here are some of the more memorable examples from movies in recent years (sorry, no television products Simpsons fans.
 Even with the one movie).
-This is certainly not an exhaustive list, and if you find yourself craving a little fake brand memorabilia, why not check out Last Exit to Nowhere to get your random T-Shirt.
+This is certainly not an exhaustive list, but rather just some of our favorites, presented in no particular order.

 Mooby the Golden Calf